 Rob Newman became a trustee in 2015.
 He has a strong commitment to the ideals of the trust, balancing the need to preserve and enhance Torbay’s unique natural heritage whilst allowing the local economy to prosper.
 By profession, he is a solicitor and he was for many years a partner in the local firm of Kitsons.
 He is a governor of South Devon College, and an executive member and immediate past chairman of the Torbay Business Forum.

 He is a director of the Lynton and Lynmouth Cliff Railway in North Devon, a unique and totally green operation, which is driven by gravity-fed water power drawn direct from the West Lyn River.

 Clare recently joined the Board of Trustees.
 She currently manages the day to day operations at Living Coasts in Torbay, so she is naturally passionate about the marine environment and is an avid supporter of the work of the Trust and the values that it holds. and providing opportunities for exploring and learning in the outdoors for all ages

 Having previously has worked in the water industry research, Clare has lectured in marine ecology and conservation and has experience of strategic planning, operational management, business planning, finance and HR.
 She is happiest when walking the on the coast and is also Chair of Sea Torbay - a local voluntary coastal management partnership.

-Roger Knight - we are waiting for Roger's image and information about him
+We are waiting for Anita's image and information about her